5 wine and beer pairings for shepherd’s pie

 Traditionally it was a frugal dish to finish up the Sunday roast, made with leftover lamb and gravy - and and any leftover vegetables that were going.
 I personally think it’s better made with fresh lamb mince but still like it kept simple and old-fashioned - a little onion, a little carrot, maybe a few peas, a touch of gravy or roast lamb pan juices and some nice creamy mash.

 In terms of the ideal pairing it’s a toss-up between beer and a dry medium-bodied red wine:

-* Stout or porter also works well, particularly if you’ve used it to make the gravy
+* Stout or porter also works well, particularly if you’ve used a slosh in the recipe

 * Red rioja is always good with lamb.
 I’d go for a reserva with this plain kind of dish rather than a younger, more vivid crianza.
 The same applies to other oak-aged Spanish reds such as Valdepeñas.